icinganalysis/icinganalysis.github.io/content/NACA-TN-3658.md

 ## Summary

-Water-drop impingement on rectangular body is calculated.
+Water-drop impingement on a rectangular body is calculated.

 ## Abstract